ibm-datapower/appliance-management-center/README.md

 The following features are not present in the open source version:

 * custom role management and UI

-* static roles defined in the web.xml file of the application
+The following are improvements done that are not present in the IBM WebSphere Appliance Management Center:

 * upload progress bar for firmware upload

+Security roles are statically defined in the web.xml file of the application and the mapping of permissions to role is defined in the code.

 ## Documentation